biobakery/humann/readme.md

 6. Disk space (>= 10 GB [to accommodate comprehensive sequence databases])
 7. Operating system (Linux or Mac)

+Please install the required software in a location in your $PATH or provide the location with an optional argument to HUMAnN2.
+For example, the location of the Bowtie2 install ($BOWTIE2_DIR) can be provided with "--bowtie2 $BOWTIE2_DIR".

 ## Installation ##

 1. Download and unpack the [HUMAnN2 software](https://bitbucket.org/biobakery/humann2/downloads/humann2_v0.1.7.tar.gz)